gitmaestro/mrskat/README.md

 See 'todo.md' file for detailed todo list.

 P.S.
-I mix russian and english all togather.
+I mix russian and english all together.